-The draft letter of appointment of Latha Pillai setting out the terms and conditions of appointment shall be available for inspection by the Members electronically.
+The draft letter of appointment of Latha Pillai setting out the terms and conditions of appointment of Latna Pillais etting out the terms and conditions of appointment shall be available for inspection by the Members electronically.
 Members seeking to inspect the same can send an email to investors@sandurgroup.com.